MathCryo/syringe_pump/README.md

 8. Ensure the pump directly connected to the computer is set to address zero, and that each pump in the series is set to a unique address.
+   You will probably get an error if you don't do this, but if something is wrong with the rates being pumped and it isnt the code, this is probably it.

-9. Adjust the protocol to suit your experiment and perform a test run, making adjustments as needed.
+10. Adjust the protocol to suit your experiment and perform a test run, making adjustments as needed.
 Comments in the code should direct you on how to make most adjustments.
    More advanced pump programming may require consulting the pySerial documentation and/or the pump user manual.
+If you want to run the code with the right timing but without actually pumping anything, use test_run=True